 - Largest Bears Victory: December 7, 1980.
 The Bears beat the Packers 61-7 at Solider Field in Chicago.
 Then coach Bart Starr even ran across the field to confront Bears coach Neil Armstrong for continuing to blitz even in the game’s final minutes.

-- Only Season Without Playing: In 1982, the strike-shortened season kept the Packers from playing the Bears for the first time since 1920.
+- Only Season Without A Game Since 1922: In 1982, the strike-shortened season kept the Packers from playing the Bears for the first time since 1922.
+Those years are the only seasons from 1921-Present day the two teams didn’t meet.

 - George Halas’ Death: During the 1983 season George Halas passed away.
 December 18, 1983: The first Packers-Bears game in Chicago following Halas’ death, the Bears defeated Green Bay 23-21 and kept the Packers out of the playoffs.

 - The ’85 Bears: The 1985 Chicago Bears go 2-0 against the Packers during their 15-1 season en route to winning Super Bowl XX.
 The Fridge: October 21, 1985.
-Defensive lineman William Perry scored his first career touchdown, at the direction of head coach Mike Ditka.
+Defensive lineman William Perry scored his first career touchdown on Monday Night Football, at the direction of head coach Mike Ditka.
 Perry was then named “The Fridge” as the Bears won 23-7 at Soldier Field in Chicago.
 Horse Manure: November 10, 1985.
 The Packers left horse manure in the Bears’ locker room at Lambeau Field in Green Bay.
 The strategy was ineffective; Chicago won the game 16-10.

 - Charles Martin’s Hit List: November 23, 1986 Packers nose tackle Charles Martin displayed a “Hit List” of Bears players he wanted to knock out of the game (on a towel he played with).
 At least two full seconds after Bears quarterback Jim McMahon threw an interception during the game, Martin picked him up and illegally slammed him to the ground at Soldier Field in Chicago.
 This was a moment where the Packers truly crossed the line.
 McMahon would miss the rest of the season and the 14-2 Bears, heavily-favorited to repeat as Super Bowl Champions, would fail to make it back to the big game.
 The Packers lost the game 12-10.